Published on January 5th, 2023

 Recruiters oversee each stage of the process, from initial screening through assessment, interview, and finally onboarding and employment.

-When comparing recruiting and sourcing, there may still be a sizable degree of overlap, depending on the organization you're looking at.
+When comparing sourcing and recruitment, there may still be a sizable degree of overlap, depending on the organization you're looking at.
 Both for instance involve gathering relevant information and identifying and screening applicants based on their qualifications and expertise.

 Where the lines often blur has a lot to do with who is performing these jobs.
 A single recruiter can have both sourcing and recruiting duties in one company, while in another the work is divided up among specialists or external sourcers and recruiters who work in tandem to achieve their respective goals.
 So which is the better approach?